kitten-science/kitten-scientists/packages/documentation/docs/sections/space.md

 ## Start Missions

-The missions you select, will automatically started as soon as the required materials are available.
+The missions you select, will automatically be started as soon as the required materials are available.